UCL-BLIC/nf-ginkgo/docs/output.md

-# nf-core/ginkgo Output
+# nf-ginkgo Output

-**nf-core/ginkgo** is a pipeline for basic preprocessing of single cell WGS data.
+**nf-ginkgo** is a pipeline for basic preprocessing of single cell WGS data.

 This document describes the output produced by the pipeline.